Louis Bennett II

-Louis Bennett II (born May 19, 1995) is an American professional soccer player who currently plays as a defender for Chicago House AC in the National Independent Soccer Association.
+Louis Bennett II (born May 19, 1995) is an American professional soccer player who last played as a defender for Chicago House AC in the National Independent Soccer Association.

 Career

 Early career

 Bennett played college soccer at Marquette University from 2013 and 2015.
 While at college, Bennett II played with Premier Development League side Chicago Fire U-23.

 Professional

 Bennett opted to forgo his senior college season to sign a three-year deal with Cypriot side Anorthosis Famagusta on August 12, 2016.

 Bennett returned to the United States on February 17, 2017, when he signed with United Soccer League side Swope Park Rangers.

 Personal

 Bennett is the son of former soccer player Louis Bennett, who is currently the head coach at Marquette University.
 Bennett II has dual American-British citizenship.